raspigam/lessons/scratch/README.md

 Scratch Cards at https://scratch.mit.edu/info/cards we can print out and laminate - every card has a Scratch programming concept on it.
 The cards are grouped per project they can be used in, for instance the Animate Your Name cards are in https://scratch.mit.edu/pdfs/cards/AnimateYourNameCards.pdf

+There are workshop guides per project, such as https://scratch.mit.edu/pdfs/guides/NameGuide.pdf for Animate Your Name.